kuokuo123/chafa-symbol.yazi/README.md

 # chafa-symbol.yazi

-A yazi plugin to deliberately preview images with chafa symbols.
-Yazi's image previewer cannot fallback to chafa properly in some use cases.
-For example, when running with alacritty and sway, only ueberzugpp preview is allowed.
+A yazi plugin to preview images using chafa symbols.
+Yazi's image previewer cannot fallback to chafa properly in some use cases, which is no good to ascii art lovers.
+This plugin serves as a workaround.

 ## Installation